-Whilst the Group continues to have a shortfall against qualitative standards for the level of CET 1 capital, at 31 December 2019 the requirement to hold CET 1 Regulatory Capital of at least 4.5% of total Risk Weighted Assets was met.
-The Group continues to have headroom above its total Pillar 1 plus Pillar 2A requirements in total capital terms as set by the PRA.
+Whilst the Group continues to have a shortfall against qualitative standards for the level of CET 1 capital, at 31 December 2020 the requirement to hold CET 1 Regulatory Capital of at least 4.5% of total Risk Weighted Assets was met.
+The Group continues to have headroom above its Total Capital Requirements in total capital terms.
 The liquidity position also remains strong with significant headroom above both its policy and operational limits.